Placenote/docs/docs/index.md

 Placenote integrates with ARKit on iOS devices by wrapping ARKit's tracking functionality in a cloud-based computer vision and machine learning API that lets you build Persistent AR apps quickly and easily.

 !!! note
-    Placenote does not use ARKit 2.0 persistence functionality.
+    Placenote does not rely on ARKit 2.0 persistence functionality.
 Placenote has a custom implementation of point cloud mapping and localization that provides enhanced persistence with an easier-to-use SDK and cloud backend.

 ## Development Platforms
 You can build Placenote apps either with Unity or Swift (iOS).
 Choose your development platform to get started.